‘Exorcist’ actor Max von Sydow dies at age 90 | WTOP

 COPENHAGEN, Denmark (AP) — Max von Sydow, the self-described “shy boy”-turned-actor known to art house audiences through his work with Swedish director Ingmar Bergman and later to moviegoers everywhere when he played the priest in the horror classic “The Exorcist,” has died.
 He was 90.

-His agent Jean Diamond said Monday the actor, who was born in Sweden but became a French citizen in 2002, died Sunday
+His agent Jean Diamond said Monday the actor, who was born in Sweden but became a French citizen in 2002, died the previous day in France.

+“It is with a broken heart and with infinite sadness that we have the extreme pain of announcing the departure of Max von Sydow,” Diamond said.

-He was a mainstay in nearly a dozen classic, angst-ridden films by Bergman, including “Wild Strawberries,” “Shame” and the 1957 release “The Seventh Seal,” in which he was featured in one of Bergman’s most memorable scenes as the medieval knight who plays a game of chess against the grim reaper.
+The Swede was a mainstay of nearly a dozen classic, angst-ridden films by Bergman, including “Wild Strawberries,” “Shame” and the 1957 release “The Seventh Seal,” in which he featured in one of Bergman’s most memorable scenes, as the medieval knight who plays a game of chess against the grim reaper.

+Actress Inga Landgre, 92, who appeared with him in “The Seventh Seal ”told Sweden’s news agency TT that “there was a sense of security in his radiance” adding, “his presence was his strength.”

+“Max Von Sydow was something like a consummate actor, with a pride in his art and a dedication to his craft that I’ve encountered in very few people in my life,” recalled Martin Scorsese, who co-starred in the director’s “Shutter Island.”
+“On the set he was remarkable, and off the set he a complete gentleman.”

 “What I as an actor look for is a variety of parts.
 It is very boring to be stuck in more or less one type of character,” he once said in an interview.